eslam-gomaa/Flexible-Network/docs/Docs/usage/cli-options.md

   </summary>
    The task name

-   Required
+   Optional
    {: .label .label-yellow }

-   > Each script run represents a task, Tasks state are stored.
+   > Each script run represents a task, Tasks state are stored in the local directory (small local DB)

    ---